Literature and Social Transformation in Contemporary China

 - Week 8: New Historical Fiction

 - Week 10: Marketing Chinese Women Writers in the 1990s

 - Week 11: Youth Writers and the Internet

 Method of assessment

-A 2 hour written examination in May/June (50%); a research exercise of 1000 words to be submitted on day 1, week 7, in the term of teaching (20%); a research exercise of 1500 words to be submitted on day 1, week 1, in the term following teaching (30%).
+A reaction paper of 700 words to be submitted on day 1, week 7, in the term of teaching (20%); an essay of 2500 words to be submitted on day 1, week 1, in the term following teaching (80%).

 - Mao Zedong, “Talks at the Yan’an Forum on Literature and Art,” in Kirk A. Denton (ed.), Modern Chinese Literary Thought: Writings on Literature, 1893-1945 (Stanford: Stanford University Press, 1996).